sts10/sts10.github.io/_posts/2017-06-27-keepassxc-setup-guide.md

 KeePassXC version 2.2.0 offers support for using a "token", like a YubiKey, to unlock your database (also described as "YubiKey challenge-response support").
 A [YubiKey](https://www.yubico.com/) is a "smart key" that plugs into a USB port on your computer and helps you verify your identity.
 This is that third option for a KeePassXC master key, labeled "Challenge Response".

 This feature is relatively new to KeePassXC, and does not yet exist in KeePassX.
 For these reasons I'm not going to go over how to use it at this time.
-However if you're feeling adventurous, go for it.
+However if you're feeling adventurous, I'd start with [this section of the official KeePassXC FAQ](https://keepassxc.org/docs#faq-yubikey-2fa).

 ---